Ditto-money/ditto-contracts/README.md

 Important rebase parameters are found in the master contract.
 Most of these values are set during construction or directly in the code.

 - `deviationThreshold`:  If the current exchange rate is within this fractional distance from the target price, no supply update is performed.
 By default this is set to 0.05.
 - `rebaseCooldown:` Minimum time that must pass between rebases, in seconds.
-The default value is 7,200.
+The default value is 4 hours.

 ### Variable rebase lag